20 Reasons to Own a Gun Safe

 7. Required by Insurance Coverage

 In many cases, today getting insurance for a gun requires you to have a gun safe before they issue you coverage, which is usually 3-5,000 dollars.
 You also need to see what caps if any to the amount they will protect you be apprehended.
 Scopes, mounting hardware along with foregrips, accurizing and special finishing like Armoloy®, may not be covered against theft, replacement due to fire or flooding.
-In any event, you need to keep and invoicing for any work on your weapon or additions made if you ever want to get if fully replaced as was.
+In any event, you need to keep and to invoice for any work on your weapon or additions made if you ever want to get if entirely replaced as was.

 8. Insurance Discount for owning a gun safe

 The good news some insurance companies will give you a break on firearm premiums on policies that have Gun owner benefits.
 This means a gun safe will cut down on your insurance premiums.
 Therefore, when looking for gun insurance, you should shop around if your current policy provider doesn’t cover firearms or as in many cases will only cap your weapons replacement at 5,000 dollars.

 Today, a good AR that has all the additions can cost you easily more than most common policies will cover, and that is not to mention if you have a personal carry weapon as well.

 9. Protection from Lawyers

 If your gun is stolen and you report it, you are not out of the water yet.
 Not only do you have to deal with the paperwork to get it replaced.
 You have the additional problem of legal actions arising if it is used in the commission of a crime.
 The weapon is often recovered nearby and since they may not have apprehended the perpetrator.

 They will try to get restitution from you, as your name is associated with the firearm.
 That is unless you can show that you took all possible precautions against its theft in the first place.
 Here is an example of Blanton stupidity on the part of over 100 gun owners.